Frequently Asked Questions

 No. You may come and go as you please.
 We enforce “quiet hours” in the evening as a courtesy to your neighbors.

 Yes.
 Students may have up to two non-resident guests each day.
 Please register guests by completing this form, which also details our guest policy.
 Visitors must leave by midnight unless permission for an overnight stay has been granted by the Office of Residential Life.
 Minors (individuals under 18) are not allowed to stay overnight.
 At no time should the total amount of guests in any unit exceed six individuals.

 Yes.
 We make every effort to ensure our students are safe and secure at all times.
 The Villas is a gated community with 24-hour campus safety officers on site.

-At this time, we do not offer designated housing for graduate students, we do our best to place graduate students together.
+Yes, we do.
+While we do not have housing specifically designated for graduate students, we do our best to place graduate students together.
 Interested graduate students should complete the housing application, noting their graduate student status.

 You can request either an exemption from the two-year residency requirement or a release from your housing contract.
 All requests require you to submit the residency exemption form through the Marymount portal.
 Select “New Housing Application” and click on the exemption request link in the intro paragraph.
 No exemption requests will be reviewed until all required documentation is submitted.